Ray L. of Tucson

 “I’d been smoking dope since I was a kid back in the 70s, but I’d stopped because I was tested for my job.
 Then all this heath stuff happened to me, and it’s really helped as an appetite enhancer instead of a suppressor like the opioids.”

 Ray smokes for daily pain management and uses edibles to help with sleep and anxiety, preferring indica-forward hybrids that relax the body without dulling the mind.
-He was elated when Harvest Tucson opened down the street from his home in 2018, and appreciates the staff’s attention to customer service and their knowledge of the inventory.
+He was elated when Harvest HOC of Tucson dispensary opened down the street from his home in 2018, and appreciates the staff’s attention to customer service and their knowledge of the inventory.

 “I know my cannabis from way back, and they know what they’re doing,” he says with a chuckle.